 Julius II was the great Pope, who commissioned Michelangelo to paint the pictures.
 He did not want to paint at first.
 He said that he was more of a sculptor.
 Due to the great importance of the commission, Michelangelo agreed.

-The other outstanding work of art in the Vatican Museum, Raphael's punches, was produced practically simultaneously.
+The other outstanding work of art in the Vatican Museum, Raphael’s punches, was produced practically simultaneously.
 Michelangelo and Raphael (Raffaello) often worked on their masterpieces on the same day.
-Through the four rooms of the stanzas, one arrives at the big tour through the Vatican Museum shortly before the Sistine Chapel.
+Through the four rooms of the stanzas, you arrive at the big tour through the Vatican Museum shortly before the Sistine Chapel.

 The Sistine Chapel is very well signposted in the Vatican Museum at the back.
 When visiting the museum shortly after its opening in the morning, we recommend to first go to the Sistine Chapel and see the things on the way there in a second tour.
-Then there is not much going on in the chapel and one has better chances to get a seat.
+Then there is not much going on in the chapel and you have better chances to get a seat.

 In the Sistine Chapel the election of the Pope (Conclave) takes place.
 All the cardinals of the world meet here and remain in the building until a new Pope is appointed.
 This can take several days, some centuries ago often weeks or even months.
 A papal election is rare, since the popes are usually elected for life.
 Exception was the last Pope Benedict XVI (14.), who renounced his office during his lifetime.